dylaron/About-Me/resume_aaronydeng_cloud.md

   - A web portal to present aggregated data to customers as dashboards.
 (PHP, JavaScript)
   - APIs to dispatch updates of firmware and machine learning model (Python, Node.js)

-- Developed a ‘3D scanner’ to measure the profile of plant material loaded on a conveyor belt, and a control algorithm on the downstream PLC controller to react to the measurement.
-The purpose of such device is 1. to ensuring a constant volume flow rate from the conveyor regardless of loading consistency.
-2. and to track the volume throughput for the customer on the cloud dashboard.
+- Developed a ‘3D scanner’ using machine vision (OpenCV) techniques.
+It measures the profile of plant material loaded on a conveyor belt, and a PLC controller will adjust the conveyor speed accordingly based on an algorithm.
+This device ensures a consistent feed from the conveyor and therefore improves processing quality.
+Also, the device brings more telemetry data into the dashboard for the customer.
-Collaborating with industrial designers and contractor manufactures, we successfully delivered a solution that significantly improves the customer’s workflow and output quality.

 - Assisted on developing a new product powered by Machine Learning / Image Segmentation.